Cramér's V: Usage and interpretation

 φc is the intercorrelation of two discrete variables and may be used with variables having two or more levels. φc is a symmetrical measure: it does not matter which variable we place in the columns and which in the rows.
-Also, the order of rows/columns doesn't matter, so φc may be used with nominal data types or higher (notably, ordered or numerical).
+Also, the order of rows/columns does not matter, so φc may be used with nominal data types or higher (notably, ordered or numerical).

-Cramér's V may also be applied to goodness of fit chi-squared models when there is a 1 × k table (in this case r = 1).
-In this case k is taken as the number of optional outcomes and it functions as a measure of tendency towards a single outcome.

 Cramér's V varies from 0 (corresponding to no association between the variables) to 1 (complete association) and can reach 1 only when each variable is completely determined by the other.
 It may be viewed as the association between two variables as a percentage of their maximum possible variation.

 φc2 is the mean square canonical correlation between the variables.

 In the case of a 2 × 2 contingency table Cramér's V is equal to the absolute value of Phi coefficient.

-Note that as chi-squared values tend to increase with the number of cells, the greater the difference between r (rows) and c (columns), the more likely φc will tend to 1 without strong evidence of a meaningful correlation.